31.5.09

 Inch by inch, row by row, gonna to make this garden grow...

 That has been the kids goodnight lullaby since their beginning.
-Having sang that every night for ‘Drew's first 6 years and Chloe's 4, I’m thinking I don’t know another song by heart.
+Having sang that every night for ‘Drew's first 6 years Chloe's 4, i’m thinking i don’t know another song by heart.

 That really just could not be.

 We are grooming ‘Drew as a silent gardener.
-No gas machines -only hand tools, and push mowers.
-A garden about growing rather than cutting.
-And always, later, about the process of decay.
+No gas machines -only hand tools, + push propeller mowers.
+A garden about growing rather than cutting. + always, later, about the process of decay.

 4.5.09

-It was requisite to see Niagara falls on our road trip.
-We ended up hitting the state line in the middle of the night.
-All the fancy lights had been shut down.
+165 It was requisite to see Niagara falls on our road trip.
+We ended up hitting the state line in the middle of the night + all the fancy lights had been shut down.
 We smuggled W.S.Trax into Canada.
 By that time she was very use to ‘lie still’ on the floor in the laundry bag.
-After seeing the big deal we walked up to the part where the water was calmer and belied no threat.
-It seemed like an nice swim around.
-I thought how easy it would be if you had a death wish to ease yourself into that lovely water.
+After seeing the big deal we walked up to the part where the water was calmer + belied no threat.
+It seemed like an nice swim around. i thought how easy it would be if you had a death wish to ease yourself into that lovely water.
 Fifty feet along the drift you’d get caught up in the here after.
 It’s not something you’d be able to change your mind about.
 You’d need to have set your resolve.

-Last night, lying in bed, I began thinking how real that danger would be if one of the children slipped through the space between the grass and cement into that water for a little swim.
-The kind of realization that makes your heart race even though the danger is ten thousand miles away and ten years past.
-I had to mentally reduce Niagara to a harmless puddle to get back to sleep.
+Last night, lying in bed, i began thinking how real that danger would be if one of the children slipped through the space between the grass + cement into that water for a little swim.
+The kind of realization that makes your heart race even though the danger is ten thousand miles away + ten years past. i had to mentally reduce Niagara to a harmless puddle to get back to sleep.

-I often wake up and not know who I am.
-I don’t recognize the orientation of the room.
+often wake up + not know where i am. i don’t recognize the orientation of the room.
 The window being THERE, the door THERE.
-Sometimes I’m as sharp as the proverbial tack- sometimes I almost cry with dread before I remember who I am.
 But some inner prompting lets me to know.
-It doesn't make it sunny to know this is simply the human condition and limitation working.
+It doesn't make it sunny to know this is simply the human condition + limitation working.

 Fiction is obliged to stick to possibilities.
 Truth isn't. -Mark Twain